Understanding, Preventing and Treating UTIs

 How is a UTI Treated?

-- Drink plenty of water to help flush out the bacteria causing the infection, and to dilute your urine to ease the burning sensation when you pee
+- Drink plenty of water to help flush out the bacteria causing the infection.
+Drinking water can also help ease the burning sensation when you urinate by diluting your urine.

-- Consider using a different form of contraception: diaphragms and spermicidal agents can cause irritations and make it difficult to empty your bladder, creating an ideal environment for bacteria to grow
+- Consider using a different form of contraception: Diaphragms and spermicidal agents can cause irritations and make it hard to empty your bladder, creating an ideal environment for bacteria to grow.

-With each infection, your chances of recurrent UTIs increases.
+With each infection, your chances of getting another UTI increases.
 One reason for recurring UTIs is not properly completing the course of prescribed antibiotics for the original infection.
-Even if your symptoms have improved, it doesn’t necessarily mean the antibiotic has killed all the bacteria.
+Even if your symptoms have improved, the antibiotic may not have killed all the bacteria yet.
 There could be some lingering bacteria that could become resistant to the medication, so don't stop taking the antibiotic mid-course.

-The main reason for recurring UTIs is increased vaginal receptivity for bacteria, either because of genetic predisposition and/or use of spermicides, or vaginal mucosa aging and lack of estrogens in post-menopausal women.
+The main reason for recurring UTIs in females is increased vaginal receptivity for bacteria, either because of genetic predisposition and/or use of spermicides, or vaginal mucosa aging and lack of estrogen in post-menopausal females.

-Older women frequently have bacteria in their bladder that cause no symptoms or health risk.
+Older adults frequently have bacteria in their bladder that cause no symptoms or health risk.
 The bacteria are usually found by chance when the urine is checked for some other reason.
-These bacteria should never be treated because they will only return.
-More importantly, antibiotic use in this setting will cause the bacteria to become resistant and can cause UTI.
+These bacteria are typically never treated because they do not cause symptoms; antibiotics may promote symptomatic infections that are resistant to treatment.